StevenBlack/vocab/readme.md

 ### krotoscope
 Remember those old dance shows on TV when prizes were awarded to the contestant who earned the most applause?
 The device used to measure applause is a krotoscope.
 Probably developed in some secret government lab.
-Say CROW-TEH- SCOPE.

 ### kudos